volv/midasLog/README.md

 Going to eventually persist logs from Kongregate Chat rooms.

+npm install -g nodemon
 npm install
 npm start

 Open up localhost:8080

 To get data go to kongregate.com.
-Find and join an active chat room for one of their games (I'm using http://www.kongregate.com/games/HolydayStudios/midas-gold-plus)
+Find and join an active chat room for one of their games

+(I'm using http://www.kongregate.com/games/HolydayStudios/midas-gold-plus)

 Open the console: